niebert/JSON3D4Aframe/README.md

 ## Acknowledgement
 Special thanks to the following individual developers and teams of OpenSource JavaScript projects:
+* [AFrame](https://aframe.io) is the WebVR framework that renders the geometric primitives on HTML canvas handles the 3D operations in the space for the defined 3D elements in the `Aframe` scene.
 * [JSON-Editor](https://github.com/jdorn/json-editor) by Jeremy Dorn.
 The JSON Editor takes a JSON Schema and uses it to generate an HTML form.
 The JSON-Editor is partially used to edit JSON file of the Javascript Project in `JSCC` .
 The schemes of the JSON subtree are stored in the folder `/tpl` of the JavascriptClassCreator.
 The full potential of the JSON-Editor was not used in `JSCC` .
 This can be approved in the future.
 The JSON-Editor of Jeremy Dorn has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).
 This would lead to major code reduction of `JSCC` .
 Refactoring of `JSCC` would make more use of the JSON-Editor features.
 Check out an interactive demo (demo.html): http://jeremydorn.com/json-editor/
 * Developer [Mihai Bazon](http://lisperator.net/) create UglifyJS, a great tool to handle and parse Javascript Code and minify the Javascript code (see [Source Code of UglifyJS](https://github.com/mishoo/UglifyJS2)).